krmboya/ssitegen/README.md

 ssitegen [-h] [-i DIRNAME ]

 # DESCRIPTION
-ssitegen generates html files that can be used to serve a website from files written in markdown.
-It uses the directory structure created initialization to generate an output directory containing the necessary html files and other static assets needed to render the site on a web browser.
-The website can then be served from this directory, or it can be uploaded to some other web host, depending on the preferred hosting method.
+ssitegen generates a collection of html files that can be used to serve a website from input files written using the markdown syntax.
+It uses an opinionated directory structure for both the input files and the output html files, plus other static assets like images and stylesheets.
+A website can then be served from the output directory depending on the preferred method of hosting, for example by pointing a webserver to its location or uploading it to some other web hosting service.

 ## Usage

-### Initialization
+### Initializing the source directory

-Running the command `ssitegen -i mysite` will create a directory named `mysite` if it doesn't already exist and add the necessary files and directories within it.
+Running the command `ssitegen -i mysite` will create a directory named `mysite`, if it doesn't already exist and add the necessary files and directories within it.

-Inside `mysite`, are the following files and directories:
+Inside `mysite`, are the following:

 - settings.py
 - static